 “Who are you and Jace having sex with?”

 “Who do you think?”
-I smiled at him.
+I smile at him.

-He thought for once about all the positions and orgasms we had been having.
+He thinks for once about all the positions and orgasms we have had.

 “You mean every time we have sex, he’s there?”